top of page

 Mexico - Baile De Chiapas (Mexican Hand Clap Dance)

 This dance has the students learning to dance as partners.
 They will learn basic polka and waltz steps.
 Instruments may be utilized for the performance.
+Students will also have the opportunity to wear traditional costumes, including folklorico skirts.

 Mongolia.png